9409046853

 4. Peer Review Process

 The peer review process is a critical step in academic publishing.
 Experts evaluate the manuscript for originality, validity, and significance.
+This process ensures that only high-quality research is published, maintaining the standards of the academic community and strengthening research credibility.

 5. Revision and Acceptance